Matt Barkley: Atlanta Falcons

 On December 29, 2021, Barkley was claimed off waivers by the Atlanta Falcons.
-He was waived on January 4, 2022, and re-signed to the practice squad.
-Barkley’s contract expired when the team's season ended on January 9, 2022.
+He was waived on January 4, 2022, but was re-signed to the practice squad two days later.
+Barkley's contract expired when the team's season ended on January 9, 2022.

 Buffalo Bills (second stint)

 On March 21, 2022, the Bills signed Barkley to a one-year contract.

 On August 26, 2022, in the Bills' last preseason game against the Carolina Panthers, Barkley served as the team's punter in addition to seeing substantial playing time at quarterback.
-Barkley punted four times in the game, including a 53-yard punt.
-He was released on August 30, and signed to the practice squad the next day.
+He punted four times in the game, including a 53-yard punt.
+Barkley was released on August 30, but signed to the practice squad the next day.

 Barkley signed a reserve/future contract on January 23, 2023.
 He was released on August 29.

 New York Giants

 On October 31, 2023, Barkley was signed to the New York Giants practice squad.
-He was signed to the active roster on November 8, 2023.
-Barkley was released on December 4 and re-signed to the practice squad two days later.
+He was signed to the active roster eight days later.
+Barkley was released on December 4, but was re-signed to the practice squad two days later.